A Coaching Power Tool created by Kunnath Chandran

 (Executive Coach, India)

 Man is a social animal and is naturally inclined to seek acceptance in the group and feel wanted.
 Looking good therefore becomes a significant part of his pursuits.
 In doing so not only does appearance, or projecting the right image, become a matter of concern but gaining approval of those in the group becomes essential.
 ‘Disapproval’ – the opposite – could on the other hand be very disconcerting!
-The importance given to approval of others is often exaggerated and considerable effort gets directed towards getting such approval.
-Rare is the case when individuals stop to consider which standard or yardstick has been used for the stated approval (or disapproval) and whether it is a genuine reflection of the state of affairs or merely ‘make belief.’
-Looking good, in other words, is more a pretence.
+The importance given to the approval of others is often exaggerated and considerable effort gets directed towards getting such approval.
+Rare is the case when individuals stop to consider which standard or yardstick has been used for the stated approval (or disapproval) and whether it is a genuine reflection of the state of affairs or merely ‘make-belief.’
+Looking good, in other words, is more a pretense.
 The lure to look good and get acknowledged nevertheless remains very strong and unbridled.

 Feeling good, however, does not need the ‘other’.
-It is all about one’s own self.
+It is all about one’s self.
 Feeling good is more than cosmetic – it touches the insides.
-It emerges from feeling fine about who we are and acknowledging our own efforts and achievements.
+It emerges from feeling fine about who we are and acknowledging our efforts and achievements.
 The essential difference is in ‘feeling in a particular way’ from within, as against ‘appearing in a particular way’ to the world outside.
-Such feeling stems from genuine respect for self including what one feels after an achievement, small or big, in private or under the glare of publicity, rather than what others have noticed.f
+Such feeling stems from a genuine respect for self including what one feels after an achievement, small or big, in private or under the glare of publicity, rather than what others have noticed.f

-Thus, while looking good is temporary, feeling good is long lasting.
+Thus, while looking good is temporary, feeling good is long-lasting.

 ‘Feeling Good’ Analyzed

-A distinction between self-indulgence which is pleasure – when one seeks to ‘feel good’ momentarily – as against nurturance of self which is fundamental to achieve an enduring state of well-being needs to be made.
-What must be recognized is that the former could lead a person to resort to a substance use, an activity, or a relationship, or anything else for pleasure (or to alleviate pain) and thus risk becoming addicted to it.
+A distinction between self-indulgence which is a pleasure – when one seeks to ‘feel good’ momentarily – as against nurturance of self which is fundamental to achieve an enduring state of well-being needs to be made.
+What must be recognized is that the former could lead a person to resort to substance use, an activity, or a relationship, or anything else for pleasure (or to alleviate pain) and thus risk becoming addicted to it.
 In the effort to seek happiness – the end goal of all endeavors – such pursuits lead to only disappointments and not to ‘feeling good.’

-The path towards feeling good about ourselves requires much reflection, self-restraint and discipline which we may not have demonstrated earlier.
-Developing these qualities begins with a commitment to self that may previously have eluded us–the commitment to become the best, most complete and ‘realized’ person.
-And the resultant self esteem – different from any exaggerated sense of self-importance or conceit – is a necessary component to being a balanced individual.
+The path towards feeling good about ourselves requires much reflection, self-restraint, and discipline which we may not have demonstrated earlier.
+Developing these qualities begins with a commitment to self that may previously have eluded us–the commitment to become the best, most complete, and ‘realized’ person.
+And the resultant self-esteem – different from any exaggerated sense of self-importance or conceit – is a necessary component to being a balanced individual.